a brief excerpt

 There are often two responses to my strong opinions against suburban development within cities.
 There are those who have not really considered it, and also don't think it is really important, they remind me of the apparent positives of suburban development - privacy, comfort, and ease.
 Then there are those who have thought about urban development a bit, or perhaps even a lot they almost always respond by agreeing.

-Andres Duany, Elizabeth Plater-Zyberk, and Jeff Speck have offered me some more insights on some of the underlying stories of suburban development.
+The book Suburban Naiton by Andres Duany, Elizabeth Plater-Zyberk, and Jeff Speck have offered me some more insights on some of the underlying stories of suburban development.

 “Dollar for dollar, no other society approaches the United States in terms of the number of square feet per person, the number of baths per bedroom, the number of appliances in the kitchen, the quality of the climate control, and the convenience of the garage.
 The American private realm is simply a superior product. … Americans might have the finest private realm in the developed world, but our public realm is brutal.
 Confronted by repetitive subdivisions, treeless collector roads, and vast parking lots, the citizen finds few public spaces worth visiting.
 One’s role in this environment is primarily as a motorist competing for asphalt.”
 (41)